 Te Kāhui Amokura

-- Jim Peters, Pro Vice-Chancellor Māori, University of Auckland
+- Dr Te Kawehau Hoskins, Pro Vice-Chancellor Māori, The University of Auckland

 - Professor Pare Keiha, Pro Vice-Chancellor Māori, AUT

 - Professor Meihana Durie, Deputy Vice-Chancellor Māori, Massey University

 - Professor Rawinia Higgins, Deputy Vice-Chancellor Māori, Victoria University of Wellington